Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Dynamic Renormalization Group

 which can be readily implemented by iteration of its diagrammatic expression shown in Fig.\ \ref{fig:split_eq_diag}.
 At first order in $u$, the result takes the form depicted in Fig.\ \ref{fig:fast_modes_diag}.

-The equation for the fast modes given by the diagrammatic expansion shown in Fig.\ \ref{fig:fast_modes_diag} can then be substituted into the equation for the slow modes, since now the only unknown is $\hat{\phi}^{<}$.
-This procedure yields a large number of diagrams.
-Nevertheless, only a subset of them will be required, which will be justified later.
-For a complete diagrammatic expansion at one-loop order, see Ref.\ \cite{Mazenko}.
-The diagrammatic expansion of the equation for the slow models that keeps terms that contribute non-negligibly takes the form sketched in Fig.\ \ref{fig:slow_modes_diag}.
+The equation for the fast modes represented in Fig.\ \ref{fig:fast_modes_diag} can then be substituted into the equation for the slow modes, since now the only unknown is $\hat{\phi}^{<}$.
+This procedure yields a large number of diagrams, with those contributing non-negligibly to the slow modes equation being sketched in Fig.\ \ref{fig:slow_modes_diag}.
+Additional diagrams are neglected because they are of higher orders in $u$ and for other reasons that will be justified later.
+For the full diagrammatic expansion at one-loop order, see Ref.\ \cite{Mazenko}.

-The last step to obtain the coarse-grained equation is to average out fast modes over noise realizations and integrate short length-scales, denoted as $\int^{>}$, yielding a macroscopic description which takes into account the effects of the microscopic physics.
+The last step to obtain the coarse-grained equation is to average out fast modes over noise realizations and integrate short length-scales, denoted as $\int^{>}$.
 The key tool for this is \textit{Wick's Theorem}, which states \cite{kardar,Tauber} that, for a Gaussian-distributed variable $\hat{\phi}$,

-This theorem already led us to neglect all diagrams which are odd in powers of $\hat{\phi}_0=G_0\hat{\zeta}$, since the noise is Gaussian.
-Further diagrams which are even in powers of $\hat{\phi}_0$ but that were ignored in the expansion shown in Fig.\ \ref{fig:slow_modes_diag} are neglected because they are of a higher order in the coupling constant $u$ than those already present.
-Applying now Wick's Theorem and denoting pairwise contractions over the noise as a crossed vertex ($\boldsymbol{\otimes}$), the final coarse-grained equation takes the form represented in Fig.\ \ref{fig:coarse_grain_diag}.
+Accordingly, diagrams which are odd in powers of $\hat{\phi}_0=G_0\hat{\zeta}$ are neglected, since the noise is Gaussian.
+Furthermore, by denoting pairwise contractions over the noise as a crossed vertex ($\boldsymbol{\otimes}$), the final coarse-grained equation takes the form represented in Fig.\ \ref{fig:coarse_grain_diag}.

 Analytically, this equation reads